Get the download

 GDPR was a positive step towards better data privacy, but it also meant many email databases were cut significantly in order to fully comply.
-Although GDPR came into force nearly 3 years ago now (where has that time gone?!), mailing lists haven’t fully recovered since, and many marketers have turned their back from email marketing altogether.
+Although GDPR came into force over 3 years ago now (where has that time gone?!), mailing lists haven’t fully recovered since, and many marketers have turned their back from email marketing altogether.

 But here’s why email marketing should still play a part in your marketing strategy: for every £1 spent on it, you can expect a return of £42, according to the Data & Marketing Association.